Halifax Exhibition Centre Mixed-Use Development

 On April 9, 2024, Regional Council initiated a process to consider amendments to the Regional Plan, Regional Subdivision By-law, Planning District 4 (Prospect) Municipal Planning Strategy and Land Use By-law, and other municipal planning documents deemed necessary to allow a mixed-use neighbourhood development on the HEC lands.

-The property was formally owned and developed as Exhibition Park by the Province of Nova Scotia to host conventions and events.
+The property was formerly owned and developed as Exhibition Park by the Province of Nova Scotia to host conventions and events.
 The current owner acquired the property in 2015.
 They have since renovated the main building to continue hosting events and built a gas bar with associated convenience store, car wash, and restaurant (Tim Hortons).

 The Regional Plan identifies the HEC lands as an Opportunity Site for new housing development in support of housing needs of the municipality.
 The Regional Plan enables consideration of a mixed-use neighbourhood with a range of housing types, employment opportunities, and services that serve the daily needs of residents through a comprehensive neighbourhood planning process.
 Policy S-13A of the Regional Plan requires further study of the site to consider a range of housing options that integrate with the character of the surrounding communities and landmarks, including Long Lake Provincial Park, the Western Commons, and the proposed expansion of the Ragged Lake Industrial Park.
 The planning process for the HEC lands will consider making changes to the planning documents to align potential future development with general neighbourhood goals and objectives.